 Frequently Asked Questions

-Technically yes, but free websites come with adverts, limited features, and a subdomain that makes you look unprofessional.
-For a business, spend the money on a proper site.
+Technically yes, but free websites come with adverts, limited features, and a subdomain like yourname.wixsite.com that makes you look unprofessional.
+For any business, spending £300 to £500 on a proper website is a far better investment than using a free plan.

 How long does it take to build a website?

 A one page site can be built in 1 to 3 days.
 A multi page business site takes 1 to 3 weeks.
-A complex e-commerce site can take 4 to 12 weeks.
+A complex e-commerce site can take 4 to 12 weeks depending on the number of products and custom features required.

 Do I need to pay monthly for a website?